newvisionchurchnepal/jekyll-netlify-boilerplate/pages/index.md

 ### welcome to our church website.

-Thansing new vision church is protestant church located in likhu6, Nuwakot, Nepal.
+The new vision church is a protestant church located in likhu6, Nuwakot, Nepal.